 If in the past vegan cheese was synonymous of tofu or tasteless starch paste, today there are options for all.
 And don’t try to hide it in a shelf, the new trend are the vegan cheese shops.

-If there are butchers without animal meat, why not vegan cheese without milk?
+If there are butchers without animal meat (and we talk about them here), why not vegan cheese without milk?
 The tofu, famous bean curd is just an option.
 The new cheeses are made from combinations of nuts, vegetables, grains, yeasts and enzymes.
 They are healthy, dairy free, tasty and even increasingly similar to the dairy ones.
 It is important to say that they are not imitations of their dairy counterparts, but a range of completely new flavours.
 If they before attracted only vegetarians or lactose intolerants, they now conquered a much larger audience.